jrawbits/VE-Installer/ReadMe.md

 results.
 Pick "Edit environment variables for your account", then select PATH from the list (or create a PATH variable if it's not there), and enter the full path (drive and directory) to "RTools/bin" (notice the "/bin"!).

+If for some reason you don't want to re-order the PATH, you can also avoid build problems by adding `export TAR=internal` to your `.bashrc`, or putting `TAR=internal` into your Windows user environment.
+The `tar` program in Git for Windows does not work with R.

 [getRTools]: https://cran.r-project.org/bin/windows/Rtools/Rtools35.exe "RTools for R 3.5"